KaiFig/Unit_3/Project/read_me.md

     self.add_widget(self.data_table)
     self.update()
 ```
-**Fig x** This function creates the table for the home screen.
+**Fig 11** This function creates the table for the home screen.
 This connects to the kivy MD file as it displays a table on the user interface with the data from the database.
 Additionally, it has checkboxes which when pressed are taken to another function which opens up the detail screen for each game.
 This fulfills multiple success critieria as it also is able to be listed in chronological order when the data is queryed from the database.

 ##  Decomposition